whroman/APCS/README.md

     ├── js         // Nothing special
     ├── build      // Contains `built` versions of SCSS and JS files, along with sourcemaps └── scss
-        └── app.scss    // Only scss file that is compiled.
+        └── init.scss    // Only scss file that is compiled.
 Contains `@import`s for the rest of the scss
 ```

 ### Adding New JS Libraries